|Date of Birth||27 June 1974, Dallas, Texas, USA|

 Kane's TV resume also includes a leading role on Leverage (2008-2012) as Eliot Spencer.
 He also appeared in the Jerry Bruckheimer-produced, CBS series "Close To Home" (2005-2006) and a featured slot in the Stephen Spielberg/TNT miniseries "Into The West."
 In addition, Kane made his mark in big-screen films that include "Friday Night Lights" (2006); "Just Married," where he starred with Ashton Kutcher and Brittany Murphy (2003); "Life Or Something Like It" (2002); and "Secondhand Lions," (2003) in which he was honored to play a young Robert Duvall.

 Kane starred in "50 to 1" (2014), along side Skeet Ulrich and William Devane.
-Kane is working on "The Librarians" (slated for December 2014 on TNT) produced by Dean Devlin who also produced "Leverage".
+Kane wrapped the first season of "The Librarians" in 2015 on TNT, which was produced by Dean Devlin who also produced "Leverage".
+The show has been picked up for a second season.

 - IMDb Mini Biography By: TreasuresQueen